-Here’s what I’ve learned.
+Here’s what I’ve learned about fixing it.

 Why It Happens

-The iMessage bug doesn’t only happen when changing to an international number, but also if you change providers within the same country, and even when upgrading to new operating system.
+The iMessage bug doesn’t only happen when changing to an international number, but also if you change providers within the same country, and even when upgrading to a new operating system.

-The first time it was widely reported was after the iOS 7 launch in 2013, and Apple admitted there was a bug preventing iMessages and FaceTime from working properly on both iPhones and iPads in certain situations.
+The first time it was widely reported was after the iOS 7 launch in 2013, and Apple admitted there was a bug preventing iMessage and FaceTime from working properly on both iPhones and iPads in certain situations.
 The company promised to have a fix ready for the next software update.

-Have you Turned It Off and On Again?
+Have You Turned It Off and On Again?
 No, Really.

 IT departments the world over have said it loud and clear: the first order of business when trying to fix anything tech-related is turning the device off and on.

 This step is two-fold in this case.
-You should first try to turn iMessages and FaceTime off for a few minutes, then back on and check if the app has picked up the changes.
+You should first try to turn iMessage and FaceTime off for a few minutes, then back on and check if the app has picked up the changes.